jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W7.md

 ---

-### Shot Requirements

-- Include **6–10 shots total**
- > 7–8 shots are recommended for a balanced one-minute film
-- Shots must follow the order of your script
-- Total estimated duration across all shots must equal approximately **60 seconds**

-For Each Shot, You Must Complete:
+For Each Shot (6-10), You Must Complete:
 - **Shot #**
   > Sequential number following the order of your script
 - **Estimated Duration**